-Google Chrome Extension SignUp offers Sign Language For Disney+ Movies
+Google Chrome Extension SignUp offers Sign Language for Disney+ Movies

 Technology November 22, 2021

-Google Chrome Extension SignUp offers Sign Language For Disney+ Movies
+Google Chrome Extension SignUp offers Sign Language for Disney+ Movies

 The SignUp Google Chrome Extension overlays ASL interpretation on the streaming platform, Disney+, for more accessible captioning.
 Founded by 17-year-old Mariella Satow with lots of help from ASL teachers and the deaf community, SignUp is constantly expanding its movie library.
 The need for this app was felt because many young people from the Deaf community find written captions undescriptive, or even absent from media sites.